demisto/content-docs/docs/integrations/dev-setup.md

 ## IDE

-Demisto offers two IDEs for developing: IntelliJ Plugin and built-in platform IDE.
+Cortex XSOAR offers two IDEs for developing: IntelliJ Plugin and built-in platform IDE.

-## Demisto IntelliJ Plugin
+## Cortex XSOAR IntelliJ Plugin
-The Demisto Add-on for PyCharm simplifies third-party integration and script development by enabling users to author Python content for Demisto directly in PyCharm.
+The Cortex XSOAR Add-on for PyCharm simplifies third-party integration and script development by enabling users to author Python content for Cortex XSOAR directly in PyCharm.
 Recommended for developing Python [unit tests](unit-testing).

 Read more [here](https://plugins.jetbrains.com/plugin/12093-demisto-add-on-for-pycharm)

-## The Demisto IDE
+## The Cortex XSOAR IDE
-It is important to take a moment and familiarise yourself with the Demisto IDE as it may work differently than other IDEs you are familiar with.
-Some key differences between the Demisto IDE and ,for example pyCharm, is the absence of an interpreter.
-You will have to be mindful of Demisto reserved variables as you develop your integration. **(See Reserved Variables) **
+It is important to take a moment and familiarize yourself with the Cortex XSOAR IDE as it may work differently than other IDEs you are familiar with.
+Some key differences between the Cortex XSOAR IDE and ,for example pyCharm, is the absence of an interpreter.
+You will have to be mindful of Cortex XSOAR reserved variables as you develop your integration. **(See Reserved Variables) **

 ### The Script Helper
-Demisto is equipped with a script helper which is accessible via the button below:
+Cortex XSOAR is equipped with a script helper which is accessible via the button below:

 ![](../doc_imgs/integrations/script-helper.png)